Localization of scalar field on the brane-world by coupling with gravity: The Method

 We assume the 5D action for a real scalar field $\Phi$ as

-where the factor $F(R)$ is the coupling function representing the general coupling between the kinetic term and the spacetime.
-We suggest that $F(R)$ is a function dependent on the scalar curvature of the bulk.
-The term $\xi R\Phi^2$ describes the coupling between the 5D scalar field $\Phi$ and the spacetime, with $\xi$ as the coupling parameter.
-The potential $V(\Phi,\phi)$ is a coupling potential of 5D scalar field $\Phi$ to itself and to the background scalar field $\phi$ which generates the brane.
-Besides, the potential $V(\Phi,\phi)$ should include terms $\Phi,\Phi^{2},\Phi^{3},\Phi^{4}$ and $(\phi\Phi)^{2}$, among which the terms $\Phi$ and $\Phi^{3}$ can be eliminated by considering a discrete symmetry.
+where the factor $F(R)$ is a coupling function representing the coupling between the kinetic term and the spacetime. {There have been similar coupling with scalar curvature in Horndeski theory \cite{HorndeskiIJTP10363}, and we suggest a simpler form in this work.} The term $\xi R\Phi^2$ describes the coupling between the 5D scalar field $\Phi$ and the spacetime, with $\xi$ the coupling parameter.
+The potential $V(\Phi,\varphi)$ is a coupling potential of 5D scalar field $\Phi$ to itself and to the background scalar field $\varphi$ which generates the brane.
+Besides, the potential $V(\Phi,\varphi)$ should include terms $\Phi,\Phi^{2},\Phi^{3},\Phi^{4}$ and $(\varphi\Phi)^{2}$, among which the terms $\Phi$ and $\Phi^{3}$ can be eliminated by considering a discrete symmetry.
 Thus, we can set \cite{DaviesPRD07}

 where $\lambda,u$ and $\tau$ are parameters.
-To start with, we discuss briefly the effects of the potential $V(\Phi,\phi)$ and the coupling term $\xi R\Phi^2$.
+To start with, we discuss briefly the effects of the potential $V(\Phi,\varphi)$ and the coupling term $\xi R\Phi^2$.
 For simplicity, we set function $F(R)=1$.
-Then, the localization of the scalars will be studied with the assistance of the mass-independent potential of scalar KK modes in the corresponding Schr\"{o}dinger equation.
-In order to obtain this potential, we perform the coordinate transformation
+Then, in order to obtain the Schr\"{o}dinger-like equation for scalar KK modes, we will follow Ref. \cite{Randall1999} and perform the following coordinate transformation

-where the coordinate $z$ is a conformal coordinate of $y$.
+with the boundary condition $z(y=0)=0$, where the coordinate $z$ is a conformal coordinate of $y$.
 Next, based on the action (\ref{action_scalar00}), we carry out the similar calculations to that shown in Ref. \cite{LiuJHEP201002}.
-The mass-independent potential can be expressed as
+The effective potential for KK modes can be expressed as

 Meanwhile, the scalar curvature $R$ in terms of coordinate $z$ can be obtained:

 And then, the potential (\ref{Vz-coupling}) is recast to